riegelTech/vertest/README.md

 ## Demo

-You can find a demo [here](https://vertest.riegel.tech), access it with login "admin" and password "adminadmin".
+You can find a demo at <a href="https://vertest.riegel.tech" target="_blank">https://vertest.riegel.tech</a>, access it with login "admin" and password "adminadmin".
 Don't worry about the modification you make, even potentially destructive, all the application is restored back every night.